olszowka/Zambia/Install/INSTALL.md

     - version 5.7.X or 8.0.X
     - server property `ONLY_FULL_GROUP_BY` is disabled
 [(notes)](https://github.com/olszowka/Zambia/wiki/MySQL-Issue----ONLY_FULL_GROUP_BY)
+    - should work with corresponding versins of MariaDB, but hasn't been tested
   - a mail relay to accept mail for sending via smtp (optional; needed only if you want to send email from Zambia) Please test them and make sure they work.